lucasplus/HomeConfig/CygwinSetup.md

 ## Basic Steps ##

-1. Install [cygwin.](www.cygwin.com).
+1.Install [cygwin.](www.cygwin.com).
 This is well known program used to emulate a linux terminal on a windows machine.
 Can be used just for simple text editing and file management, all the way up to creating a true linux development environment.
 Note: I would pick the 32 bit because more libraries are supported.

   Install asks for you to select packages.
 Choosing your packages will allow you to customize capabilities of your cygwin for your intended purpose.
 I choose the following:
   * zsh